enaaab460/car-cost-calculator/README.md

 ## Explanation of price style

-* yellow = >50% below fair price -> just downpayment / need extensive repairs / branded title / project car
+* yellow = >50% below fair price -> just downpayment / need extensive repairs / branded title / project car / unicorn

 * green = below haggled percent (15% by default) from fair price -> many have branded title (in my experience) but some might not (best option if mechanically sound)